Siemens CEO plays down idea of rail venture with Alstom

 China's CNR and rival CSR Corp (601766.SS) (1766.HK) plan to merge to create a $26 billion company, the world's largest trainmaker by sales thanks to its domestic market, which is looking to export markets for its high-speed trains.

-And last month, Italian aerospace and defense group Finmeccanica SIFI.MI agreed to sell its rail business to Hitachi Ltd (6501.T) in a deal worth up to 1.9 billion euros ($2.2 billion).
+And last month, Italian aerospace and defence group Finmeccanica SIFI.MI agreed to sell its rail business to Hitachi Ltd (6501.T) in a deal worth up to 1.9 billion euros ($2.2 billion).

 Asked whether consolidation would continue, Kaeser replied: "I can't say.
 We are very strongly positioned ...
 I believe we have all the possibilities to be successful by ourselves.
 We must of course execute cleanly."